hsrsec/project2/README.md

 - process_data.py           :   The data-pipeline class which reads, cleans and saves the data to the SQLite database

 2. models
-- train_classifier.py       :   The machine-learning-pipeline class, which trains and saves the model The Output-file `model.pkl` is missing here due to data capacity restrictions for large files from github.
+- train_classifier.py       :   The machine-learning-pipeline class, which trains and saves the model.

+The Output-file `model.pkl` is missing here due to data capacity restrictions for large files from github.
+Just follow the Instructions to run the file `train_classifier.py`

 3. templates
 - consists of html files